ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

     Qz = dd.krygensub(10, 500, True, True)

+The shape of the subspace generated is:

 .. code:: ipython3

-    # The shape of the Subspace generated
     print(Qz.shape)